aliceriot/supContacts.py/README.md

 Usage is:

+    ./getContacts.sh
     python supContacts.py sup_contacts

-where, as above, `sup_contacts` is the output of the [googlecl](https://code.google.com/p/googlecl/) contact utility.
+where, as above, `sup_contacts` is the output of the [googlecl](https://code.google.com/p/googlecl/) contact utility (`getContacts.sh` runs the necessary command).
 It will save a file `contacts.txt` which you can copy to your `.sup` directory.

 Note: [googlecl](https://code.google.com/p/googlecl/) is kind of strange,